 In some instances, doctors may decide to delay the procedure or forgo it altogether.

-those who have special medical concerns may not be circumcised until they're ready
+who have special medical concerns may not be circumcised until they're ready to leave

-to leave the hospital.
-And babies born with physical abnormalities of the penis that
+the hospital.
+And babies born with physical abnormalities of the penis that need to

-need to be corrected surgically often aren't circumcised at all because the foreskin
+be corrected surgically often aren't circumcised at all because the foreskin may eventually

 The Pros and Cons

 On the plus side, circumcised infants are less likely to develop urinary

 tract infections (UTIs), especially in the first year of life.
 UTIs are about

 10 times more common in uncircumcised males than circumcised infants.
 However, even

 with this increased risk of UTI, only 1% or less of uncircumcised males will be affected.